opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ```

-The returned Map is actually kind of view into the original object,
+The returned Map is actually kind of a view into the original object,
-that is it refkects changes in the original:
+that is it reflects changes in the original:

 ```lisp
 > (setv m (hashmap "a" 1 "b" 2))